Purely unrectifiable metric spaces and perturbations of Lipschitz functions: Introduction

 \subsection{Acknowledgements}

 This work was supported by the Academy of Finland projects 308510 and 307333, and the University of Helsinki project 7516125.

-I would like to thank Pertti Mattila for bringing the paper of Pugh to my attention.
+I would like to thank Pertti Mattila for bringing the work of Pugh to my attention and for comments on the first preprint of this article.
 I would also like to thank Bruce Kleiner and David Preiss for comments that lead me to an enlightenment on the final presentation of this work.
 I am grateful to Tuomas Orponen for useful discussions during the preparation of this article.
+Finally, I would like to thank the referee for suggestions on how to improve the readability of the paper.